-The Group classifies its financial assets in the following categories: at fair value through profit or loss; loans and receivables.
+The Group classifies its financial assets in the categories: at fair value through profit or loss, loans and receivables.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition and assesses the designation at every reporting date.

 Trade and other receivables are recognized initially at fair value.
 A provision for impairment of trade and other receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of the receivables.
 The amount of the provision is the difference between the asset’s carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 The provision is recognized in the Income Statement within selling and marketing costs.
 When a receivable is uncollectible, it is written off against the allowance account for trade receivables.
-Subsequent recoveries of amounts previously written off are credited against selling and marketing costs in the Income Statement.
+Subsequent recoveries of amounts previously written off are also credited against selling and marketing costs in the Income Statement.